Young Londoners affected by violence and exploitation

 What does the support look like?

-Young Londoners referred to our services are allocated a dedicated Caseworker who works with them on a one-to-one basis.
+Young Londoners referred to the service are allocated a dedicated caseworker who works with them on a one-to-one basis.

 The intervention is tailored to meet the young Londoner’s needs including support surrounding safety awareness, improving health and well-being, improving relationships with peers and family dynamics.
 Sessions are delivered in a place that is safe for that young Londoner, whether this be at school or elsewhere in the community.